Haivision/srt/docs/API-functions.md

 int srt_close(SRTSOCKET u);
 ```

-Closes the socket and frees all used resources.
-Note that underlying UDP sockets
+Closes the socket or group and frees all used resources.
+Note that underlying
-may be shared between sockets, so these are freed only with the last user closed.
+UDP sockets may be shared between sockets, so these are freed only with the
+last user closed.

 - Returns: